 If the bottles were opened with a bottle opener versus a twist off, don’t worry about it.
 Once they are all decorated and up on the tree no one will ever notice the little indent.

-Then glue the two bottle caps together.
+Glue the two bottle caps together.
 Be as neat as you can be, you don’t want glue dripping down the outside of the cap.

 Once the glitter is on, just let it set and they are ready to hang.
 You could also find a tiny little rectangle box and stack them in like they do with macaron cookies and give them as a hostess gift.